MAIS 623: Introduction to Trends in New Media: Digital Humanities Report a Broken Link

 Week 5: Critical Approaches in the Digital Humanities

 Aiyegbusi, B. (2018).
 Decolonizing digital humanities: Africa in perspective.
 In E. Losh & J. Wernimont (Eds.), Bodies of information: Intersectional feminism and digital humanities (pp. 434–446).
-Minneapolis, MN: University of Minnesota Press.
+University of Minnesota Press.

 Guiliano, J., & Heitman, C. (2017).
 Indigenizing the digital humanities: Challenges, questions, and research opportunities.
 In DH.